balisujohn/localpilot/README.md

 ![A gif showing localpilot being used to generate an is_prime function in python from its header.](https://github.com/balisujohn/localpilot/assets/20377292/b3952e63-5e26-4bde-9878-9b307f5902d3)

 A very simple vscode extension for using codellama via oobabooga text generation webui.
-Doesn't require a GPU; recommended for use with https://huggingface.co/TheBloke/CodeLlama-13B-Python-GGML.
+Doesn't require a GPU; recommended for use with https://huggingface.co/TheBloke/CodeLlama-13B-Python-GGML or https://huggingface.co/TheBloke/WizardCoder-Python-13B-V1.0-GGML.
 Feel free to make issues describing features you want or questions you have about setup.

 ## How to use